elementor/elementor-developers-docs/src/control-classes/selectors-dictionary.md

 );
 ```

-In this case, replacing `prefix_class` with `selectors` is much efficient.
+In this case, replacing `prefix_class` with `selectors` is much more efficient.
 In addition, we don't break backwards compatibility.
 The `selectors_dictionary` helps convert the old values to new values.

 ## Notes

-It's very important to remember that `selectors_dictionary` argument works only with controls that return simple `string` values.
-It doesn't work on multi-value controls, unit controls, group controls or repeaters which are all return `array` values.
+It's very important to remember that the `selectors_dictionary` argument works only with controls that return simple `string` values.
+It doesn't work on multi-value controls, unit controls, group controls or repeaters which all return `array` values.